StyledStrike/gmod-squad-menu/README.md

 local id = Player:GetSquadID()
 ```

-You can use this function to get a specific squad instance:
+**On the server only**, you can use this function to get a specific squad instance:

 ```lua
 local squad = SquadMenu:GetSquad( id )